Occupation Report Β· Legal

 Your personalised plan

-Corporate Lawyers score 49/100 on average — but your score depends on seniority, location, and skills.
+Corporate Lawyers score 49/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Due diligence review the job actually involves.

 Not a Corporate Lawyer?
 Check your own score.